Rainwater Filters and Accessories

 We are proven experts in rainwater filtration.

-If you are harvesting rainwater for a water butt, ie. looking to collect the water, then the premium product we offer is the 3P Filter Collector, not just a diverter, but a true rainwater filter.
+If you are harvesting rainwater for a water butt, ie. looking to collect the water, then the premium product we offer is the 3P Filter Collector, not just a diverter, but a true rainwater filter and an overflow.
 It has a stainless steel mesh, preventing all solids above 0.7mm from being diverted into your rainwater storage tank.
 We recommend that you look for a fine filter that is self-cleaning.
 The same filter is also available as the 3P Filter Collector Universal with an additional universal, fitting kit suitable for filling a wide range of thin-walled plastic water-butts.

 Please email us if you would like any further advice on the benefits of filtering your rainwater, rather than relying on a basic rainwater diverter alone.
 We love feedback and are always happy to advise on a wide range of products.